yarenty/quotes/src/Ralph_Aldo_Emerson/README.md

 If the stars should appear but one night every thousand years how man would marvel and adore.
 When it is dark enough, you can see the stars.
 A great man is always willing to be little.
+Cultivate the habit of being grateful for every good thing that comes to you, and to give thanks continuously.